 In this way, you have a lot of control over your speaking situations – not like when you had to talk to anyone who came along, all day long.

 You also evaluate how you think you did on each of the behaviors you learned.
 Did you use good phrasing?
 Did you keep your voice ‘on’ during the phrase?
 This way you can continually improve on your stutter-free speech.
 When you get really good at the easy levels, you’ll want to move on to a little higher difficulty.
 As you are completely successful at each level, you are ready to conquer the next.
 You’re done with this intensive stuttering therapy program when you are speaking to everybody you want – all day long – stutter-free.

-You’ll have a chance to arrange a free consultation.
-Call or email.
+You’ll have a chance to arrange a free consultation with Mark Power.